 Actions on objective: Achievement of objectives

-The great moment has come, and the attacker can make his action concrete after the complete infiltration of the system.
-In our case the power supply is switched off.
-It can take several years until the malware is executed or detected.
+The big moment has come, and the attacker can make his attack concrete after successfully achieving the complete infiltration of the system.
+In our case, the power supply is switched off.
+It can be several years before the malware is executed or detected.

-From the killchain it becomes clear that the prevention and defense against sophisticated cyber-attacks is only possible with special tools and a strong and regular sensitization of employees.
-These include services that can detect perfidious and complicated malware such as advanced persistent threats with special analysis engines, freezing and sandboxing.
+From the killchain, it becomes clear that prevention and defense against sophisticated cyberattacks is only possible with special tools and an effective, regular sensitization of employees.
+These include services that can detect stealthy and complicated malware, such as advanced persistent threats with special analysis engines, freezing and sandboxing.

-The fact is, that cyber-attacks will continue to increase and protection measures must be taken at an early stage.
+Unfortunately, cyberattacks will continue to increase, and protection measures must be taken at an early stage.

-In summary, cyber-attacks on critical infrastructures can pose a threat to national security.
-An attack on the energy network or the water supply can have consequences that could not only result in financial losses, but could also completely change life as we know it.
+In summary, cyberattacks on critical infrastructure can pose a threat to national security.
+An attack on the energy network or the water supply can have consequences that could not only result in financial losses but could also completely change life as we know it.